LucasHJin/obsidian-notes/6 - Full Notes/SWE/Express - Controllers.md

 - **Router level middleware:** bound to an instance of the Express router with `router.METHOD`
 	- Only runs when request matches and goes through router
 - *NOTE* → the order in which middleware functions are placed matters!!!
+	- A lot of the time → middleware is just
 Example:
 ```js
 function myMiddleware(req, res, next) {